Skip to main content

 Most colleagues use the inbuilt recorder in PowerPoint to record their screencasts.
 This is a free, simple and flexible recording option (ensure you have latest version, email DTS if you are unsure).
 We recommend upgrading to Office 365 to make the most of PowerPoint's tools and our guidance.

-You can re-record over individual slides, toggle a camera feed on/off and there are a variety of pointers / annotation tools available.
+You can re-record over individual slides, pause, toggle a camera feed on/off and there are a variety of pointers / annotation tools available.

 • How to record with PowerPoint

-Option 2: Record using Teams
+Option 2: Record using YuJa

-Option 3: Other recording software
+Option 4: Other recording software

 For more recording software options and advice; see Which software is best for: Talking Head, Narrated slides, Narrated screen recording?